Choquet order and hyperrigidity for function systems: Extending Cartier's Theorem

-Now we will explain how Cartier's theorem can be extended to the non-metrizable case.
-The major difficulty is that Cartier's proof requires the theory of disintegration of measures.
-We will instead utilize Corollary~\ref{C:cp-version-of-dilation-order}, which we obtained as a consequence of our proof that the dilation order is equivalent to the Choquet order.
+Now we will explain how Cartier's theorem can be extended to the non-metrizable setting.
+Instead of utilizing the theory of disintegration of measures, we will instead utilize Theorem~\ref{T:choquet-equiv-strong-dilation-order}, as well as a lifting theorem of Maharam \cite{Maharam} (see \cite{TulceaI} or \cite{Tulcea_book} for an alternate proof).

-The other ingredient is a lifting theorem of Maharam \cite{Maharam} (see \cite{TulceaI} or \cite{Tulcea_book} for an alternate proof).
 Let $(X, \B,\mu)$ be a complete probability space, and let $M^\infty(\B)$ denote the space of bounded measurable functions on $X$.
 There is a natural quotient map $q:M^\infty(\B) \to L^\infty(\mu)$ obtained by identifying functions which agree $\mu$-a.e.
 Using C*-algebraic terminology, Maharam's lifting theorem says that there is a unital $*$-monomorphism $\rho: L^\infty(\mu) \to M^\infty(\B)$ such that $q \circ \rho$ is the identity map on $L^\infty(\mu)$.
 In other words, there is a positive unital lifting of this quotient map which is also multiplicative.
 We actually only require the positivity of this lifting, and not the fact that it is a homomorphism.

 \begin{thm} Let $K$ be a compact convex subset of a locally convex vector space.
 Let $\mu, \nu \in M^+(K)$ satisfy $\mu \prec_c \nu$.
 Then there is a family $\{\lambda_x\}_{x \in K} \subset P(K)$ of probability measures such that \begin{enumerate} \item $\lambda_x(a) = a(x)$ $\mu$-a.e. for all $a \in A(K)$, \item $f \to \lambda_x(f)$ is $\mu$-measurable for all $f \in \rC(K)$, and \item $\int f \,d\nu = \int \lambda_x(f) \,d\mu$ for all $f \in \rC(K)$. \end{enumerate} \end{thm}